Learn how to check your online storage space and deactivate your website.

 You cannot have an automatic redirect set up on the server.
 You may either create a redirect using META tags, or else place a link on the page pointing to the site where you want visitors to be directed.

-You will see the following directories, each containing a copy of your files:
+You will see the ubfs_daily and ubfs_monthly directories, each containing a copy of your files.

 The files in your personal website are part of your UBfs quota.
 To learn more about your UBfs quota and how to view your remaining space, please see Viewing Your UBfs Quota.

 You may deactivate your personal website at any time by using the Personal Websites publishing tool (UBITName and password required).
 While deactivated, your site will not be visible to the public, but the files will remain intact.
 You will still be able to connect to and manage your site while it is deactivated.

 You may also re-activate your personal website after it has been deactivated.